x

 With the SL Access Card you can use all public transport in Stockholm.
 Photo: SophieOst / Shutterstock.com

-There are two different types of tickets you can load onto the SL Access Card: Season tickets and single rides.
+There are two different types of tickets that can be loaded onto the SL Access Card: Season tickets and single journeys.

-Since 2017, there are no longer fare zones in Stockholm.
-A single ticket(enkelbiljett) is therefore valid in the entire city area and is valid for unlimited journeys within 75 minutes.
-If you need a single ticket more than once, you should load a credit on your SL card (this is then called “Reskassan”), which makes the individual journeys significantly cheaper.
-Since January 2019, the following prices apply:
+A one-way ticket(enkelbiljett) is valid throughout the city and is valid for unlimited journeys within 75 minutes.
+If you need a one-way ticket several times, you should top up your SL card with credit (this is called "Reskassan"), which makes the individual journeys significantly cheaper.
+The following prices have applied since January 2019:

 Normal price Reduced